-Activ /ity Mark when completed Percentage of pneumatic devices included in the activity Pneu matic controllers Produce and keep an accurate inventory of pneumatic controllers driven by natural gas.
-Replace pneumatic controllers with electrical or mechanical devices where practical.
-If pneumatic controllers are used, use compressed air rather than natural gas as the pneumatic fluid.
-If using pneumatic controllers driven by natural gas is the most feasible option, replace high-bleed controllers with low-bleed or intermittent controllers.
-Include pneumatic controllers driven by natural gas in a targeted inspection and maintenance program and record the pattern of vent-gas emissions in an annual inventory.
-Pneu Pneumatic pumps Produce and keep an accurate inventory of pneumatic pumps driven by natural gas.
+Activity - pnuematic controllers Completed Percentage of pnuematic devices included in the activity • Produce and keep an accurate inventory of pneumatic controllers driven by natural gas. • Replace pneumatic controllers with electrical or mechanical devices where practical. • If pneumatic controllers are used, use compressed air rather than natural gas as the pneumatic fluid. • If using pneumatic controllers driven by natural gas is the most feasible option, replace high-bleed controllers with • Capture vented gas or send vented gas to a gas fired engine • Include pneumatic controllers driven by natural gas in a targeted inspection and maintenance program and record the pattern of vent-gas emissions in an annual inventory. • Produce and keep an accurate inventory of pneumatic pumps driven by natural gas.
 Replace pneumatic pumps with electrical pumps (possibly solar powered)